 If a stream or lake is not listed by name or as a tributary, general regulations apply.
-You must follow bear management and hydrothermal area restrictions apply.
-You must follow bear management and hydrothermal area restrictions listed in the Yellowstone Backcountry Trip Planner, which is available in backcountry offices or at www.nps.gov/yell/planyourvisit/publications.htm.
-Madison & Gallatin River Drainages (including Firehole and Gibbon rivers and tributaries) Closed to fishing: Firehole River from road bridge 1⁄2 mile upstream of Old Faithful to road bridge at Biscuit Basin; Firehole River 200 yards either side of Midway footbridge; Madison River from Seven Mile Bridge upstream 250 yards. .
-Flyfishing only: Madison River, Firehole River, Gibbon River below Gibbon Falls (not including their tributaries).
-Use only artificial flies regardless of the type of rod or line.
-Heart Lake opens to fishing July 1 due to bear activity.
-(Snake and Lewis rivers and tributaries) No size or possession limit on lake trout caught in Heart Lake.
-Above Lewis River Falls, one fish > 20"; all fish in possession must remain whole.
+You must follow bear management and hydrothermal area restrictions listed in the Backcountry Trip Planner, which is available in backcountry offices or at www.nps.gov/yell/planyourvisit/publications.htm.

+- a.
+Closed to fishing: Firehole River from road bridge 1/2 mile upstream of Old Faithful to road bridge at Biscuit Basin; Firehole River 200 yards either side of Midway footbridge; Madison - b.
+Flyfishing only: Madison River, Firehole River, Gihhon River below Gibbon Falls (not including their tributaries).
+Use only artificial flies regardless of the type of rod or line. - c.
+Ahoye Lewis Falls, one fish >20"; all fish in possession must remain whole.
 See p.
-6, Section 7.
-Lower Yellowstone a.
-River Drainage Agate and Cottonwood creeks, and portions of the Yellowstone River within 100 yards of these creeks, open to fishing July 15.
-(Yellowstone and Lamar b.
-Rivers & tributaries between .
-Gardner River, Obsidian, Indian, and Panther creeks, and Joffe Lake: Children 11 years of age or younger may fish with worms as bait.
-North Park Boundary and c.
-Chittenden Bridge near Slough Creek upper meadows have been invaded by rainbow trout.
-If you are positive of your fish identification, please harvest rainbow trout here to help conserve cutthroat trout.
-Canyon) .
-Trout, Shrimp, and Buck lakes, and connecting waters, open to fishing June 15.
-The stream and inlet area that drains into Trout Lake opens to fishing July 15.
-Closed to fishing: Yellowstone River, from Chittenden Bridge downstream through the Grand Canyon of the Yellowstone to a point directly below Silver Cord Cascade.
-Fishing season opens July 15.
-River Drainage b. (between Chittenden Bridge Permanently closed to fishing: near Canyon and i.
-Fishing Bridge and an area one mile downstream (toward Canyon) and one-quarter mile upstream (toward Yellowstone Lake) from the bridge.
-Yellowstone Lake) ii.
-The Yellowstone River for 100 yards up- and downstream of LeHardys Rapids. iii.
-The entire west channel of the Yellowstone River near the road at Nez Perce Ford. iv.
-The Yellowstone River and its tributaries through Hayden Valley from the confluence of Alum Creek upstream (toward Yellowstone Lake) to Sulphur Caldron.
-Fishing season on Yellowstone Lake opens June 15.
-River Drainage Streams flowing into Yellowstone Lake (its tributaries) and areas within 100 yards of each stream's outlet open July 15.
-(Lake & tributaries) c.
-Clear and Cub creeks open August 11 due to bear activity. .
+7, Section 7. - a.
+Agate and Cottonwood creeks, and portions of the Yellowstone River within 100 yards of these - b.
+Children 11 years of age or younger may fish with worms as bait in Joffe Lake only. - c.
+Slough Creek upper meadows have been invaded by rainbow trout.
+If you are positive of your fish identification, please harvest rainbow trout here to help conserve cutthroat trout. - d.
+Trout Lake opens to fishing June 15.
+Its inlet is closed to fishing all year. - e.
+Shrimp and Buck lakes, and connecting waters, open to fishing June 15. - f.
+Blacktail Pond area is closed to public use and travel, including angling, until July 3 to protect - g.
+Closed to fishing: Yellowstone River, from Chittenden Bridge downstream through the Grand Canyon of the Yellowstone to a point directly below Silver Cord Cascade, - 1.
+Fishing Bridge and an area one mile downstream (toward Canyon) and one-quarter mile - ii.
+The Yellowstone River for 100 yards up- and downstream of LeHardys Rapids. - iii.
+The entire west channel of the Yellowstone River near the road at Nez Perce Ford. - iv.
+The Yellowstone River and its tributaries through Hayden Valley from the confluence of Alum Creek upstream (toward Yellowstone Lake) to Sulphur Caldron. - b.
+Streams flowing into Yellowstone Lake (its tributaries) and areas within 100 yards of each - d.
 Sylvan and Eleanor lakes open to fishing July 15.
-Boats and float tubes are prohihited. e.
-Permanently closed to fishing: i.
-Pelican Creek and its tributaries. ii.
-The shoreline of Yellowstone Lake from West Thumb Geyser basin to Little Thumb Creek (to protect fragile thermal resources). iii.
-Bridge Bay Marina/Harbor & Grant Village Marina/Harbor and their channels to the lake. f.
+Boats and float tubes are prohibited. - i.
+The shoreline of Yellowstone Lake from West Thumb Geyser Basin to Little Thumb Creek - ii.
+Bridge Bay Marina/Harbor & Grant Village Marina/Harbor and their channels to the lake, - f.
 All lake trout caught in Yellowstone Lake, its tributaries, and the Yellowstone River must be killed.
 If you do not want to keep the fish, puncture the air bladder (see drawing page 13) and drop it into water as deep as possible.